Jayesh-Karwande/Jayesh-Karwande.github.io/_posts/2015-02-24-markdown-extra-components.markdown

 ## Spoiler

-You can add an especial hidden content that appears on hover.
+You can add an especial hidden content dat appears on hover.

 {% highlight html %}
 <div class="spoiler"><p>your content</p></div>